-1.0 PROGRAMMING THE PIC16C432
+1.0 PROGRAMMING THE PIC12C67X AND PIC12CE67X

-The PIC16C432 can be programmed using a serial method.
-In Serial mode, the PIC16C432 can be programmed while in the users system.
+The PIC12C67X and PIC12CE67X can be programmed using a serial method.
+In serial mode the PIC12C67X and PIC12CE67X can be programmed while in the users system.
 This allows for increased design flexibility.
-This programming specification applies to PIC16C432 devices in all packages.

 1.1 Hardware Requirements